 - Your ability to express yourself in German and in English is very good

-- Qualification in Latin and ancient Greek (you can catch up on missing Latin and Greek skills in your first year of study).
+- Qualification in Latin or ancient Greek (you can catch up on missing Latin and Greek skills in your first year of study).

 Foreign language skills

 Qualification in Latin (Latinum) or ancient Greek (Graecum).
 You can catch up on missing language skills in your first year of study.
 No later than by the date you register for your bachelor's examination you have to document your knowledge of a foreign language other than the language included in your major subject.
 If you have taken at least three years of language classes in school (grade "sufficient" or better in the last year) you can submit your school certificate.
 Alternatively you can acquire a corresponding certificate at our Language Institute (SLI).

 International applicants need documentation of their German language skills, level DSH-2 and TestDaF 4, or a language test recognised as equivalent.
 The University of Konstanz does not offer preparatory German language courses or approved German language exams.
 For this reason, you must submit accredited proof of your German language skills along with your application.